+4. What do you think is the significance of each of these things?
+What is it that God's Spirit has enabled Jesus to do?
 For all of these statements there was a political reality for the Jewish hearers both in Isaiah's time and in Jesus'.
 Jews were oppressed by other nations, held captive by political realities of the time.
 Many would have been poor in a physical sense and would have longed for freedom from tyranny as well as the full practice of the year of Jubilee that was promised but probably never really practiced in Israel.
 The year of Jubilee would have been a practice in OT law whereby God declared freedom from debts, freedom for prisoners and returning of lost property every 50 years.
 Thus, equality and liberation would have been possible even for the poorest within Israel.
 It's helpful to understand these realities when thinking about Jesus' reading of the text.
 However, Jesus' emphasis would have been more on the spiritual reality of salvation.
 In this moment Jesus inaugurated salvation and spiritual freedom.
 Thus, the poor (v.
 18) would probably have been a reference to those most open and desiring to hear good news.
 The prisoners (v.
 18) would have been those imprisoned by sin.
 The blind (v.
 18) would have been those who are living in darkness without the knowledge of God.
 The oppressed (v.
 18) would have been those living under the weight of sin, pain and death apart from the hope of salvation.
 Thus, Jesus' coming death and the salvation he offers will bring about the year of the Lord's favor (v.
 19), the Jubilee that had failed in the past would now be received by all who receive salvation.
 All will be forgiven of their debt of sin.
 All those enslaved by death and pain will be set free.
 All that was lost, including relationship with God, will be restored in Christ.

-5. Why do you think it's important for us to note that all of this comes as a result of God's Spirit filling, leading and empowering Jesus?
+5. Why do you think that it is important for us to note that all of this comes as a result of God's Spirit filling, leading and empowering Jesus?

 Jesus is a model for us of how a human being should live in relationship with God and be obedient to him.
 This shows us that the Holy Spirit is necessary for us to know and obey God.

-- 1. Read 2 Corinthians 1:21-22.
-Think about what we learned about how God's Spirit gave Jesus power and guidance, what do you think this passage in 2 Corinthians means for us? - 2.
-How can you know if you're living a Spirit-dependent life? - 3.
-What can you do to depend more on God's Spirit in the way that you live? - 4.
-Why do you think it would be important to be Spirit Dependent?
+1. Read 2 Corinthians 1:21-22.
+In light of our study in Luke, what do you think this passage in 2 Corinthians means for us?

+2. How can you know if you're living a Spirit-dependent life?

+3. What can you do to depend more on God's Spirit in the way that you live?

+4. Why do you think it would be important to be Spirit Dependent?
 How might it help us live out our other values?